GBora/town-watch/README.md

 ## WIP

 Yes, this is still a work in progress.
+Mostly to do nicer documentation and unit testing.

 ## License

-MIT, please see the LICENSE.txt.
+MIT